 Just like the content, you can edit them via the Translations screen in Weglot or by using the Visual Editor.
 Click on the post or page title in the Visual Editor and edit the translation for SEO if you want to include keywords that people will be searching for in the translated language.

 Weglot integrates with the Yoast SEO plugin to translate content strings added by Yoast including meta descriptions.

-Add a meta description to your page or post using Yoast:
+Add a meta description to your page or post using Yoast, like so:

-Weglot will then translate this text: if you inspect the code behind your translated post, page or product, you’ll find the translated meta description.
+Weglot will then translate this text.
+You’ll find the translated meta description if you inspect the code behind your translated post, page, or product.

 This means that search engines can use your translated meta description to understand your site and place it higher in search engine rankings.